Drew Brees’ Wife Apologizes For Quarterback’s Comments, Says ‘It’s Our Job To Educate Ourselves’

 She said that, initially, she didn’t understand how anyone could think that either of them was racist, and then realized that that was the whole point.
 She described thinking that raising kids to be unbiased and unprejudiced was enough, that it “checks the box” that proves that you are not racist.
 Now, though, Brittany realizes that she can do more to help.

-Brittany continued, explaining that now she sees that describing kneeling during the national anthem as “disrespecting the flag” really meant that she and her husband weren’t taking the time to understand why those who kneeled said they were kneeling.
+Brittany continued, explaining that now she sees that describing kneeling during the national anthem as “disrespecting the flag” really meant that she and her husband weren’t taking the time to understand why those who kneeled said did so.
 She said that white America doesn’t do enough to look for racial injustice, but that both she and Drew are determined to be better now.

 Drew’s wife continued, saying that she wants to hear from people who have experienced racism because she now realizes that not being part of the problem is not enough.